eugenia1984/english/glossary.md

 - **thoughts**: means what someone thinks or their ideas.
 When we ask for someone's thoughts, we want to know what they think or feel about something.
 For example: ``What are their thoughts on this book?`` is asking for the group's opinion about the book.

+- **timetable**: is a schedule that outlines the times and dates of planned events or activities.
+In this context, Jake refers to a timetable for the system update, and Maria mentions reviewing it, showing she is prepared.
+For example: `The timetable for the train is posted at the station.` -> This means the schedule for train arrivals and departures is available for reference.

 - **tip**: often refers to advice or a suggestion that is helpful in a particular situation.
 For example, ``Sophie gave Tom some tips on time management`` means Sophie offered helpful advice about managing time more effectively.

 - **typically**: is used to describe something that happens in a usual or expected way.
 It is similar to usually and is often used to talk about what normally happens.
 For example: